Paints That Make Materials Electrically Conductive

 HOW TO INSULATE THE ELECTROCONDUCTIVE PAINT?

 The best insulators are epoxy resins and epoxy paints.
-Cromas has a varierty of these paint that can be used in many applications.
+Cromas has a variety of these products that can be used in many applications.

-CAN THE COPPER BASED ELECTROCONDUCTIVE PAINT REPLACE COPPER WIRE OR CIRCUIT BOARDS?
+CAN THE COPPER PAINT REPLACE COPPER WIRE OR CIRCUIT BOARDS?

 To learn more about electrical conductivity, we suggest these links: